Pawelok35/GitJournal/README.md

 **Summary**: Today's focus was on extending the code to count and display author occurrences, along with deepening my understanding of how the code works as a whole.

+## Day 16 - 2024-09-24

+1. **Learning and implementing Handlebars**: Today, I focused on learning Handlebars.js, a templating engine that simplifies the generation of HTML.
+I studied its syntax and how it can be integrated into JavaScript projects to make the code more modular and easier to maintain.

+2. **Refactoring the code with Handlebars**: After gaining a solid understanding of Handlebars, I began refactoring the existing code to use Handlebars templates.
+This allowed me to simplify the dynamic HTML generation and separate the logic from the presentation layer, making the code cleaner and more efficient.

+**Summary**: Today's work centered on learning Handlebars and refactoring the code to leverage its templating capabilities, which improved the structure and readability of the project.

 ...